-Like many organizations, the retailer relies on Workday as a payroll and HRAS system.
+Like many organizations, the retailer relies on Workday as a payroll and HRIS system.
 Because the retailer is a subsidiary of a larger parent company, however, they share one Workday tenant with several other companies.
 This made it difficult to get integrations built quickly enough; there was a long waitlist of integrations that sibling companies needed, many of which are higher priority.

 Instead of waiting for internal resources, the store turned to Dispatch Integration, a Canadian integration consulting firm, for help.

 “We proposed Workato as an option because it would allow them to externalize the development of the solution,” says Rob Lamonica, Director of Professional Services at the consultancy.

 With Workato, Lamonica says, building the necessary integrations would be much more straightforward than it would have been had they waited to use internal resources.

 “All they needed was an access point into Workday to get the data out,” he explains. ”That would allow them to accomplish what they needed to accomplish via Workato.
 All of the integration recipes and administration can be handled inside of Workato, which is great for them because they didn’t have to maintain any infrastructure on their side.
 Workato’s in the cloud, Workday is in the cloud, and then they can take it from there.
 That was a real driver behind implementing Workato.”